osrf/cloudsim-portal/README.md

 ## What is this repository for? ##

-* A web app that manages simulation runs (create, view log)
+* A web app that manages simulators on the cloud
 * Has different types of users (to create, share and start simulation runs)
 * Launches new AWS gpu instances with simulators and field computers
 * Must be run from an AWS instance when using SSL certificates